codingMustache/codingMustache/README.md

 ## Joke of the Day

-How many South Americans does it take to change a lightbulb?
-A Brazilian
+What do you call a pile of cats?
+A Meowtain.

 ## Daily Trivia

-.at is the top-level domain for what country?
+Which of the following is a personal computer made by the Japanese company Fujitsu?
- 1. Argentina
+ 1. FM-7
- 2. Australia
+ 2. PC-9801
- 3. Angola
+ 3. MSX
- 4. Austria
+ 4. Xmillennium

 <details>
   <summary>Answer</summary>
-  Austria
+  FM-7
 </details>